Search: Advanced search

 Cable Matters 107004 Thunderbolt 3 Docking Station for Windows & Mac Computers

 While the Thunderbolt 3 Docking Station utilizes the reversible USB-C connector, it only supports Thunderbolt 3 enabled computers such as the 2016 Macbook Pro.
 It will not work with computers that are equipped with USB-C but not Thunderbolt 3 such as the Lenovo Yoga 900 or a Chromebook.
+Check for the Thunderbolt symbol near the port on your computer or refer to the below list.

 In order to output video to dual monitors, the computer must support two displays via Thunderbolt 3.
 Some Thunderbolt 3 enabled computers such as the Razer Blade Stealth, Lenovo Yoga 720, and HP Spectre x360 do not support a second display via Thunderbolt 3.
 Gtrusted.com maintains a list of computers tested that support a single display or dual display.
 If your computer is not in the list, please consult your manufacturer for this information.